Plant different cucumber varieties for eating and pickling.

 The refreshing aroma of cucumber says summer, and it's the second most popular vegetable with home gardeners (after King Tomato, of course).
-In our new video Tricia plants and grows cucumbers (and fights pests organically).
+In our video Tricia plants and grows cucumbers (and fights pests organically).
 Tricia likes pickling cucumbers, but most gardeners want eating cukes too.

 Grow these cucumbers for fresh-from-the-garden flavorsThe Armenian cucumbers shown above are a prized variety for eating and slicing (without burping).
 Suyo Long grows up to 16 inches of burpless tenderness.
 The celebrated Straight Eight is reliable and smooth, with heavy yields.
 Plus, it's easy to slice.
 Lemon cucumbers are round and yellow just as their name would suggest.
 Their delicate skin and light flavor mean lemon cucumbers often get eaten in the garden.
-Sumter is a disease-resistant cuke that does well in many climates.

 Grow these cucumbers for the perfect crunchy pickle